By Cindi (Lilburn, GA)

 Perhaps I have discovered an unmet need – but I thought I would pose the question.

 Note: Any links to suggested products on this page are added by Galen and Nicole.
 You can help us if you purchase from them.
-We may make a small commission, from Amazon or other companies, at no extra cost to you.
+We may make a small commission, as an Amazon Associate or from other companies, at no extra cost to you.

 Comments Moved From Previous System